-Time to Explore the Hauraki Plains and Seabird Coast
+Time to Explore the Hauraki Plains and Shorebird Coast

-The Cuisine Experience: Savour The Flavour of the Hauraki Plains and Seabird Coast
+The Cuisine Experience: Savour The Flavour of the Hauraki Plains and Shorebird Coast

 The Hauraki Plains boast a thriving paddock to plate philosophy, with plentiful fruit and nut orchards, a flounder fishery and an abundance of road-side stalls selling free range eggs, produce and pickles from the front gate.